-The Keweenaw Peninsula is a migrating bird magnet and most of the activity winds up in Copper Harbor!
-It is an amazing place for watching birds all year long and hundreds of species will delight birders of all ages.
+The Keweenaw Peninsula is a migrating bird magnet and much of the activity winds up in Copper Harbor!
 Brockway Mountain is home to a spectacular spring migration with a massive raptor movement.
 Read More About Our Spectacular Spring Migration